Tuxonomics/tx-prng/README.md

 ## [List of PRNGs](#list-prngs)
 All PRNGs used here will work on an output of unsigned 64 bit integers.
 The state of the PRNGs will be at least 64 bit large.

 * `xorshift1024*` ([from](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)) is
 given as `struct PRNG_Xorshift1024Star`.
 A state of 1024 bit for massively parallel applications.

 * `xoshiro256**` ([from](http://xoshiro.di.unimi.it/xoshiro256starstar.c)) is
 given as `struct PRNG_Xorshiro256StarStar`.
 A state of 256 bit for moderately parallel applications.

 * `splitmix64` ([from](https://dl.acm.org/citation.cfm?doid=2714064.2660195))
 is only used for seeding.
 It is given as `struct prng_sm64`.

 ## [List of Univariate Distributions](#univariate)
 * Uniform U[0,1] distribution: `PRNG_Uniform`.

-* Normal distribution with mean 0 and standard deviation 1: `PRNG_BoxMuller`.
+* Normal distribution, based on the Box-Muller transformation, with mean 0 and standard deviation 1: `PRNG_Normal`.

 * Exponential distribution: `PRNG_Exponential`.

+* Gamma distribution, based on Marsaglia and Tsang: `PRNG_Gamma`.

+* Accept-reject method for any univariate distribution:
+`PRNG_AcceptRejectSingle` for a single value, `PRNG_AcceptReject` for an array of random values.

 ## [List of Multivariate Distributions](#multivariate)
 ... to be done ...